 Choosing between frontend frameworks such as React, Angular, Vue, and Svelte should be based on specific project requirements, team expertise, and desired outcomes.
 Of the frontend frameworks, React and Angular offer robust solutions for large-scale developments, while Vue and Svelte are excellent choices for projects requiring quick setups and performance efficiency.
 As you weigh your options, consider not only the technical capabilities but also factors like developer availability and future maintenance.

-At Gislen Software, we work extensively with frontend frameworks, particularly Angular, React, and Vue.
+At Gislen Software, we work extensively with front-end frameworks, particularly Angular, React, and Vue.
 As I write this, we have not yet used Svelte.
 Svelte is an interesting, promising technology, and we included it here because it has a growing user community, especially among startups, and it may well take its rightful place among the leaders in the future.
-Please contact us to discuss how we can help you with frontend development.
+Please contact us to discuss how we can help you with front-end development.

 More reading